WIP Home Page

 New Jersey School Climate Improvement (NJ SCI) Survey

-The New Jersey School Climate Improvement (NJ SCI) Survey was developed by the School Climate Transformation Project (SCTP) at Rutgers University in collaboration with the New Jersey Department of Education (NJDOE).
-The NJ SCI Survey is designed to help schools identify school climate strengths and needs and use data to create strategic plans to improve conditions for teaching and learning.
 Click the button below for a list of domains, or major topic areas, covered on the NJ SCI Survey for students, staff, and parents and caregivers.
 The NJ SCI Survey is administered through the NJ SCI Platform, a web-based application designed to support district- and school-level school climate improvement efforts.
-The survey and associated communication resources are translated in the following languages for students and parents and caregivers: Spanish, Brazilian Portuguese, Haitian Creole, Arabic, Afrikaans, Albanian, Amharic, Armenian, Bengali, Dari, Estonian, Georgian, German, Greek, Gujarati, Hebrew, Hindi, Japanese, K’iche, Korean, Malayalam, Polish, Russian, Simplified Chinese, Tagalog, Tamil, Telugu, Traditional Chinese, Turkish, Ukrainian, Urdu, Vietnamese
+The survey and associated communication resources are translated in the following languages for students and parents and caregivers: Spanish, Brazilian Portuguese, Haitian Creole, Arabic, Afrikaans, Albanian, Amharic, Armenian, Bengali, Dari, Estonian, Georgian, German, Greek, Gujarati, Hebrew, Hindi, Japanese, K’iche, Korean, Malayalam, Polish, Russian, Simplified Chinese, Tagalog, Tamil, Telugu, Traditional Chinese, Turkish, Ukrainian, Urdu, and Vietnamese.

 The NJ SCI Survey replaced the New Jersey School Climate Survey (NJSCS) following a validation study in 2022-2023 (view technical report).
 Revisions to the survey were guided by a rigorous review of current research literature and analyses of previously collected NJSCS data from schools across New Jersey as well as an expansive input process involving representatives from educational organizations to ensure the survey meets the current and emerging needs of K-12 schools in the state.